-The project site was reviewed for wetlands using the U.S. Fish and Wildlife Service (USFWS) Wetland Inventory Mapper and a visual confirmation during the field site inspection.
-No wetlands were determined to be present on site.
+The project site was reviewed for wetlands using the USFWS Wetland Inventory Mapper and a visual confirmation during the field site inspection.
+The site inspection identified a lake about 27 feet west, but it will not be impacted by the projects if BMPs, such as silt fencing and erosion control, are implemented during any ground-disturbing activities.
 No further evaluation is required.
 The project is in compliance with Executive Order 11990.